Vivianwcao/Stock-Trading-App/README.md

 ## Solution and Core Features

-I built a serverless web application that eliminates manual spreadsheet entry by fetching trade data directly from Wealthsimple CSV exports and the SnapTrade API.
-The application presents all accounts and stocks on a single Netlify interface backed by an AWS Lambda API connected to an SQLite database on AWS EFS.
+I built a serverless web application that eliminates manual spreadsheet entry by processing historical Wealthsimple CSV exports through DuckDB and fetching ongoing trade data from the SnapTrade API into an SQLite database.
+The application transforms raw broker feeds to present all accounts and stocks on a single Netlify interface backed by an AWS Lambda API connected to AWS EFS.

 ### Key Capabilities

 * **Automated Dual-Mode API Fetch:** Features two retrieval modes through SnapTrade: a 24-hour daily background sync for account activities, and a real-time (minute-by-minute) fetch for recent orders.
 Executing a trade in Wealthsimple and refreshing the web app immediately pulls the new transaction.
+* **DuckDB Ingestion and Normalization Pipeline:** Uses DuckDB to parse, clean, and normalize legacy Wealthsimple CSV exports before loading them into SQLite, standardizing timezones, stock symbols, and unit definitions.
-* **Rolling Aggregation Engine:** Calculates the trader's custom average purchase price and position metrics using SQL rolling aggregations immediately after every buy transaction.
+* **Rolling Aggregation View:** Uses a specialized database view (`transactions`) with SQL window functions to recalculate custom average purchase prices and position metrics immediately after every buy transaction.
 * **Hypothetical Trade Calculator:** Includes a virtual testing tool where the trader can simulate buys or sells at specific market prices.
 The calculator generates a temporary row on screen to display expected gains, losses, and cost basis changes without committing data to the database.
 Once the real trade executes in Wealthsimple, refreshing the page replaces the simulation with the actual transaction.
 * **Consolidated Analytical Views:** Merges multi-account data into a single interface, allowing the trader to toggle between account overviews and individual stock performance without changing files or opening multiple tabs.